GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

 **GraphIt - A High-Performance Graph DSL**

-The following overview consists of two parts: a Getting Started Guide that contains instructions for setting up GraphIt, running tests, compiling and running GraphIt programs; a Step by Step Instructions explaining how to reproduce some figures in the paper.
+The following overview consists of two parts: a Getting Started Guide that contains instructions for setting up GraphIt, running tests, compiling and running GraphIt programs; a Step by Step Instructions explaining how to reproduce some tables and figures in the paper.

 # Getting Started Guide

 The GraphIt Compiler is available as an open source project under the MIT license at [github](https://github.com/yunmingzhang17/graphit) with documentation of the language available at [graphit-lang.org](http://http://graphit-lang.org/).
 It currently supports Linux and MacOS, but not Windows.

+To start, please uncomress the `oopsla_artifact.tar.gz` file.
+The `oopsla18_artifact` directory contains a VM with GraphIt installled, a compressed version of the master branch of GraphIt Github Repo and two GraphIt graph files (socLive.sg and socLive.wsg for the live journal file).
+The GraphIt github repo and graph files are not required to complete the artifact evaluation.
+They can be used by reviewers who are interested in setting up GraphIt on a more powerful machine.
+In addition to `oopsla_artifact.tar.gz`, we have also included an `additional_graphit_graphs` folder that contains more and larger test graphs.

 ## Set up the virtual machine

 For convenience, we provide a Linux VirtualBox VM image (OOPSLA2018) with GraphIt pre-installed, as well as the benchmarks we used to evaluate GraphIt in the paper.
 Instructions for downloading, installing, and using VirtualBox can be found at [virtualbox.org](http://virtualbox.org).
+The virtual machine currently ask for 4GB of memory.

 Import the VM using the `Machine -> Add` menu in the VirtualBox application.
 When the VM boots, log in with the `graphit` username.
 The password is `oopsla2018`.
-Once you have logged in you will see a directory under the home directory `~/graphit`.
+Once you have logged in you will see a directory under the home directory `~/OOPSLA_Artifact/graphit`.
 This directory contains a prebuilt version of GraphIt.

 ## Manually download, build, and test GraphIt (optional)

 To evaluate GraphIt on your own machine, simply clone the directory from [the github repoistory](https://github.com/yunmingzhang17/graphit).
+Or, in the artifact evaluation folder we have included `graphit-master.zip`, which is a snapshot of the repository.

 ### Dependencies